adinastoll/Lime-Scooter-Project/README.md

 The projects consists of:
 1. [SimulatedDeviceScooter](https://dev.azure.com/OnboardingMay2022/_git/OnboardingMay2022?path=/SimulatedDeviceScooters&version=GBadina/spike):

-It is a console application which simulated scooters by sending telemetry to IoT Hub and registering direct method on devices.
+A console application which simulates scooters by sending telemetry data (battery level) to IoT Hub and registers direct method on devices.

 2. [FrontEndApplication](https://dev.azure.com/OnboardingMay2022/_git/OnboardingMay2022?path=/FrontEndApplication&version=GBadina/spike):

-It is a NodeJs application which displays data in real time.
+A NodeJs application which displays the battery level in real time.
+Users can rent/return a scooter.
+Operators can recharge a scooter.

 3. [DeviceManagement](https://dev.azure.com/OnboardingMay2022/_git/OnboardingMay2022?path=/DeviceManagement&version=GBadina/spike)
+Azure Function application with HTTP GET triggers which invokes direct method on devices.

 # Build and Test
 See the README section from each project mentioned above.